 THE FIRST TEST DRIVE:

-- MIDDLE OR MAYBE VERTICAL FOR VANE – The vane can be inclined from the vertical position by up to 30 degrees.
+- VERTICAL FOR VANE– The vane can be inclined from the vertical position to 30 degrees.
 To change the vane’s position loosen the vane’s axis locking knob and push the lead weights up.
-To start, set it at 20 degrees off the vertical – 2/3 way through its range.
-The exception is for modern lighter displacement boats with a spade rudder and fin keel – less directional stability than boats with fuller keels and skeg rudder structures.
-These nimbler boats might prefer the vane vertical for maximum responsiveness.
+To start, leave it at vertical.

 - MIDDLE FOR RATIO KNOB – Try the ratio knob at the middle setting.